Ramsi-git/churn_analysis/docs/MEMO.md

 ## Executive Summary

-The analysis combines exploratory analysis, churn prediction, customer segmentation, and a governance-controlled retention advisor.
-The model is designed to prioritize customers for retention outreach; it is not a causal model and should not be used to force customers into longer contracts.
+The analysis evaluates customer churn using IBM's Telco dataset and combines exploratory analysis, predictive modelling, customer segmentation, and a governance-aware retention advisory design.

+The overall churn rate is 26.54%.
+The analysis identifies new, high-spend, high-risk customers as the recommended first retention campaign because this segment has an average predicted churn risk of 76.40% and approximately $127,734.69 in expected monthly revenue at risk.

+The model is predictive rather than causal.
+Contract type and other model signals should therefore be treated as associations and prioritization signals, not proof that changing a customer's contract will cause them to remain.

 **Headline:** The selected churn model identifies customers who need retention attention while excluding protected demographic attributes from model features and LLM context.